PilotKun/Discord-MAl/README.md

 **Episode Notifications:** Get notified when new episodes of anime in your watchlist are released, ensuring you never miss an episode.

-**Account Linking:** Link your discord account with your Anilist account.
+**Account Linking:** Link your Discord account with your Anilist account.

+**MAL ARC:** Do all the features available for Anilist for MyAnimeList.